Grupo Colina: Background

-In 1980, Peruvian Maoist Abimael Guzman launched a guerrilla war with his group Shining Path.
-This war, as well as a war launched by the leftist group known as the Túpac Amaru Revolutionary Movement continued into the 1990s, when Alberto Fujimori was elected president.
+In 1980, Peruvian Maoist Abimael Guzman launched a guerrilla warfare with his group Shining Path.
+Internal conflict in Peru, as well as a war launched by the leftist group known as the Túpac Amaru Revolutionary Movement (MRTA) continued into the 1990s, when Alberto Fujimori was elected president.
 It was then that suspected guerrillas and civilians began dying at the hands of Grupo Colina.

 The Grupo Colina, under the mandate of Fujimori, victimized trade unions and activists that spoke out against the Peruvian government, by intimidation or sometimes murder.